WebAssembly/spec/document/syntax/types.rst

 .. note::
-   In the current version of WebAssembly, the length of the result type vector of a function may be at most :math:`1`.
+   In the current version of WebAssembly, the length of the result type vector of a :ref:`valid <valid-functype>` function type may be at most :math:`1`.
    This restriction may be removed in future versions.